 “In fact, it’s probably much easier to look for information in the inbox than in other cloud-based applications because everything is date stamped and historical context information on all parties involved exists.
 That makes it very easy to set up targeted attacks or conversation hijacking using only inbox data.”

-into a huge problem during the pandemic, with phishing scams becoming a particularly popular tactic by criminals looking to exploit the confusion and uncertainty caused by COVID-19, and the resulting
+Cyberattacks have grown into a huge problem during the pandemic, with phishing scams becoming a particularly popular tactic by criminals looking to exploit the confusion and uncertainty caused by COVID-19, and the resulting shift to remote working.

-Barracuda's research examined 159 compromised accounts spanning 111 organisations.applications were cited as the primary target for hackers – hardly surprising, given the software's popularity amongst businesses.
-Barracuda's researchers found that in 98% of the accounts it analysed, attackers accessed at least one email-related Microsoft 365 application, such as Microsoft Outlook.
+Barracuda’s research examined 159 compromised accounts spanning 111 organisations.
+Microsoft 365 applications were cited as the primary target for hackers – hardly surprising, given the software’s popularity amongst businesses.
+Barracuda’s researchers found that in 98% of the accounts it analysed, attackers accessed at least one email-related Microsoft 365 application, such as Microsoft Outlook.
 From there, attackers were easily able to access contact lists alongside confidential and financial information tied to other individuals, and the wider organisation.

 Just 22% of compromised accounts were accessed via other Office 365 applications, Barracuda found.
 In these scenarios, Microsoft SharePoint was the most common target, used in 17% of attacks.

 SEE: Zero trust security: A cheat sheet (free PDF) (TechRepublic)

 Barracuda’s researchers also found that 20% of compromised accounts appeared in at least one online password data breach, which it said indicated that cybercriminals were exploiting the tendency of employees to reuse login credentials across their personal and work accounts – a major security no-no.